Iowa Inmate Search

 A county inmate roster does not list inmates in federal or state correctional facilities.
 To find such inmates, an individual must conduct a state or federal inmate search using the inmate locators provided by the Iowa Department of Corrections and the Federal Bureau of Prisons, respectively.

 How to Perform an Iowa Prison Inmate Search

 Interested persons can perform an Iowa free inmate search by name by querying the Iowa DOC or by using the department's online resources.
-The IDOC website features publications on crime data, victim services, inmate-related press releases, and an inmate search tool.
-The public may use the tool to perform an inmate search in Iowa, obtain current detainees' details, view their mugshots, and obtain information regarding their arrest and booking, primary charges, bail/bond amounts, and unique identifiers.
+The IDOC website features publications on crime data, victim services, inmate-related press releases, and an Iowa inmate lookup tool.
+The public may use the tool to perform an Iowa inmate search, obtain current detainees' details, view their mugshots, and obtain information regarding their arrest and booking, primary charges, bail/bond amounts, and unique identifiers.

 There are several types of correctional facilities in Iowa: state prisons, county jails, juvenile detention centers, and private prisons.

-The Iowa Department of Corrections (DOC) is responsible for overseeing Iowa's state prisons and county jails.
-There are nine state prisons in Iowa, all of which are operated by the DOC.
-The largest state prison is the Anamosa State Penitentiary, which can house up to 1,200 inmates.
+The Iowa Department of Corrections (DOC) oversees Iowa's state prisons and county jails.
+There are nine state prisons in Iowa, all of which are operated by the DOC to hold inmates serving life sentences or sentences of over a year.
+The largest state prison is the Fort Dodge Correctional Facility, which can house up to 1,162 inmates.